 Most shoulder and wrist straps for smartphones look like mini purses or pouches.
 They can usually hold more than just your phone, which is nice for quick outings.
 It’s like a lanyard, only with more space and a subtle style that fits in with a range of social settings.

 This vertical pouch from White Cloud has two separate compartments, so you can keep your phone nicely divided from your other stuff.
 There’s also a zipper pocket on the back for stashing cards or extra cash.
-The design is stylish yet neutral enough for both casual and formal settings, as well as for both men and women.
+The design is stylish yet neutral enough for both casual and formal settings.

-From the same makers as the Ninja Loop, the Petite Loop is the most minimalistic wrist strap.
+From the same makers as the Ninja Loop, the Phone Leash is the most minimalistic wrist strap.
 It’s great if all you want is the strap, not a different case or extra bag.
 It fits on all phones, as long as there’s a case.

-At the moment, the most popular wristband for smartphones is made by Matone.
+At the moment, the most popular wristband for smartphones is made by VUP.
 It’s built from high-quality material that’s soft, breathable, and lightweight.
-It’s comfortable to wear, and the stretchy strap securely attaches to your phone, so it won’t drop.
+It’s comfortable to wear, and the elastic silicone grasps your phone firmly, so it won’t drop.
 Best of all for photographers, it has 180° rotation, allowing you to get the perfect angle for excellent shots.

 A selfie stick might make you think of tourist crowds, but this piece of gear is actually great for photo shoots, too.
 It’s an easy way to get cool angles or take interesting self-portraits, and it’s safer and easier than taking one-hand shots with an extended arm.